-riteria Indicators Checklist exist on peat, subsidence and degradation of peatthe group's action plan based on bestrisk of fire, to apply BMPs for plantings on peat and water system in the certification unit?soils is minimised by use of best management practices.management practices, management and monitoring of subsidence2.What are the evidence of implementation of the act 3.Do any smallholdersmonitoring of subsidenceplantings on peat ?
+Crite eria Indicators Checklist .4 Where smallholder plots exist on peat, subsidence and degradation of peat soils is minimised by use of best management practices.
+Do any smallholders within the group have existing plots on peat?
+If no, SKIP (Continued) 4.4 MS B Smallholders implement the group's action plan based on best management practices, including fire and water management and monitoring of subsidence rate for existing plantings on peat.
+Have the smallholders implemented the action plan to minimise risk of fire, to apply BMPs for plantings on peat and manage a water system in the certification unit?
 What are the evidence of implementation of the action plan ?
 What are the fire prevention and control systems available ?
-How are the smallholders monitoring subsidence rate for existing plantings on peat ?
-How are the smallholders monitoring the water levels for existing Plots on peat are replanted only on are with low risk of floor saline intrusion as demonstrated by a ri assessment.
-Do any smallholders within the group has for replanting that are located on plin o, SKIP ding, plans for replanting and commit that replanting will sk only be in areas with low risk of flooding and saline intrusion (Reference 1.1.E, Annex 2). plots Have the smallholders signed a declaration to commit: to provide information on all plans for replanting and that replanting will only be in areas with low risk of flooding and saline intrusion.
+How are the smallholders monitroing subsidence rate for existing plantings on peat ?
+How are the smallholders monitoring the water levels for existing plantings on peat ? .5 Plots on peat are replanted only on areas with low risk of flooding, saline intrusion as demonstrated by a risk assessment.
+Do any smallholders within the group have plans for replanting plots that are located on peat?
+If no, SKIP 4.5 E Smallholders commit to provide information on all plans for replanting and commit that replanting will only be in areas with low risk of flooding and saline intrusion (Reference 1.1.E, Annex 2).
+Have the smallholders signed a declaration to commit: to provide information on all plans for replanting and that replanting will only be in areas with low risk of flooding and saline intrusion.
 Has the group manager collected and compiled information on replanting by group members?